-Tests will be in class with an $8 \frac{1}{2} \times 11$ inch student generated aid sheet permitted.
+Tests will be in class.
+An $8\frac{1}{2}$ " by 11" student generated aid sheet will be permitted.
+The sheet is to be submitted with the test (and will be returned with the marked test).

-Computer Program, Lab and Phase II Reports will be completed in teams from your same section.
-The Energy & Emissions teams will consist of 3 students and the Phase II teams will be a size of your choice.
+The reports for Lab 1, Lab 2 and Design Phase 2 will be completed in teams from your section.
+The Energy & Emissions teams will consist of 3 students.
+The size of Phase 2 teams will be your choice, up to a maximum of five students.